 Cloud Lock-In — How To Not Get Trapped

 When does the vendor trap become impending?
 As soon as you demonstrate a willingness to change the vendor but stumble upon a series of hindering circumstances that require excessive expenses and complexity to overcome.
 Therein lie both the problem and solution to respond to it.
 What can be done in a situation when you can’t move your datasets to another environment or your current cloud provider doesn’t meet SLAs, thus increasing the probability of cyberattacks?
 The recipe implies following these 4 simple rules:

 - Begin with developing portable software and applications.
-Flexibility is everything in software development.
+Flexibility is everything in fintech product development.
 In today’s business world, a broad audience has access to multiple platforms.
 Be it Android, iOS, Windows, PlayStation, Xbox, etc. — try to create quickly adaptable software solutions to be ready for rapid changes.
 Don’t get stuck with vendors’ built-in solutions like Amazon Lex or Azure’s data lake analytics.
 Try out cross-platform solutions.